getrostt/aerogear-controller/README.md

 # AeroGear Controller - very lean mvc controller
-[AeroGear](http://aerogear.org) Controller is a very lean mvc controller written in Java.
-It focuses on the routing of HTTP request to plain Java object endpoint and the handling of the results, by either forwarding the data to a view, or returning the data in the format requested by the caller.
+[AeroGear](http://aerogear.org) Controller is a very lean model view controller written in Java.
+It focuses on the routing of HTTP request to plain Java object endpoint and the handling of the returned result.
+The result of an invocation is either forwarded to a view, or returned in the format requested by the caller.

 ## Installation
 1. Add the following maven dependency